 The Maryland Department of Transportation State Highway Administration (MDOT SHA) Office of Highway Development (OHD) designs most State and federal roadways in Maryland.
 It also manages design, environmental permitting and access management.
 Our seven divisions work closely together to improve the safety and functionality of Maryland's highway system through innovative approaches in planning, design, and engineering solutions in a manner that integrates efficient accessibility, a greener environment, and economic improvements to Maryland's communities.

-The Highway Design Division (HDD) designs transportation projects varying in size from stormwater management facilities to major interchanges and corridors.
-This involves the use of in-house design staff, on-site project management consultants, and consultant firms for design and project management.
-The HDD is also responsible for the budgetary management of the Major Projects Programs in Design, as well as the Noise Barrier Program (serving as the lead MDOT SHA division for the latter) while coordinating all MDOT SHA support divisions and the needs of the local community.
-The HDD supplies project managers and licensed engineers who provide design and project management to other OHD divisions.
+The Highway Design Division (HDD) designs transportation projects varying in size from stormwater management facilities to major interchange projects.
+HDD employs in-house design staff, on-site project management consultants and consultant firms for design and project management.
+HDD is also responsible for the budgetary management of the Major Projects Programs in Design, as well as the Traffic Barrier Program and the Noise Barrier Program, serving as the lead MDOT SHA division for both, while coordinating all MDOT SHA support divisions and the needs of local communities.
+The HDD is involved in the Road Safety Audit program and employs teams of expert project managers and licensed engineers to provide design and project management services to other divisions within OHD.

 We're available on the following channels.